Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Motion Planning for CAVs in Mixed Traffic with Model Predictive Control

 \section{Motion Planning for CAVs in Mixed Traffic with Model Predictive Control}

-In this section, we present a game-theoretic MPC formulation for motion planning of a CAV while interacting with an HDV along with a method to learn the objective weights of the HDV from real-time data using moving horizon inverse reinforcement learning.
+In this section, we present a game-theoretic MPC formulation for motion planning of a CAV while interacting with an HDV along with the moving horizon IRL technique to learn the objective weights of the HDV from real-time data.